CuriosityBased

 April 28, 2025 by Dr. Julie Pham Leave a Comment

-In this episode of Curiosity at Work, Dr. Julie Pham interviews Ed Ewing, Executive Director of Bike Works, a Seattle-based nonprofit that empowers youth and builds community through bicycles.
-With over 30 years of leadership experience in marketing, nonprofit strategy, and community building, Ed shares how his deep passion for social justice, racial equity, and cycling fuels the mission at Bike Works.
-From selling refurbished bikes to funding youth programs, Ed explains how Bike Works operates as a nonprofit bike shop, reinvesting all revenue into the community.
-His visionary leadership focuses on creating access for underserved communities, especially in Seattle’s South End, while using the bike as a powerful tool for connection and transformation.
+In this episode of Curiosity at Work, Dr. Julie Pham explores curiosity in nonprofit retail with Ed Ewing, Executive Director of Bike Works, a Seattle-based nonprofit that empowers youth and builds community through bicycles.
+With over 30 years of leadership experience, Ed shares his passion for social justice, racial equity, and cycling.
+These values drive the mission at Bike Works, where all revenue from selling refurbished bikes is reinvested into the community.

 Connect with Dr. Julie Pham: